 Design patterns enjoy a number of representational properties (like evocative names, diagrams, etc.) which make them practical as a lingua franca ([ERICKSON-2000]) of the domain they describe, and can be used to overcome such weakness, and provide the missing “common ground.”

-Therefore, a pattern language for organizational design provides important an important means of expression that provides:
+Therefore, a pattern language for organizational design constitutes an important means of expression that provides:

 A descriptive notation for modeling and understanding organizational designs.